highchair/highchairdesign-com/_notes/2024-11-04-vox-tech-bro-libertarian.md

 layout: note
 title: "The cultural power of the anti-woke tech bro: The aesthetic of Cybertrucks, energy drinks, and MMA, explained"
 date: 2024-11-04 10:00:00 -0500
-source: "Vox Media"
+source: '<a href="https://www.vox.com/culture/373990/heterodoxy-anti-woke-libertarian-tech-bro">Rebecca Jennings for Vox Media</a>, September 26, 2024'
 media: "Article"
-categories: [ Politics, Observations, Society ]
+categories: [ Observations, Society ]
+listening: 'Artist: Talking Heads; Album: Sand in the Vaseline'
 ---

 ## The “Manosphere”